jupyter-xeus/xeus-sql/docs/source/installation.rst

 From Source
 -----------

-You can install ```xeus-sql``` from source with cmake.
+You can install ``xeus-sql`` from source with ``cmake``.
 This requires that you have all the dependencies installed in the same prefix.

 .. code::

-    conda install cmake nlohmann_json xtl cppzmq xeus mysql sqlite postgresql cpp-tabulate=1.3 xvega xvega-bindings xproperty jupyterlab -c conda-forge
+    conda install cmake nlohmann_json xtl cppzmq xeus mysql sqlite postgresql cpp-tabulate=1.3 xvega xvega-bindings xproperty jupyterlab compilers -c conda-forge

 .. code::

-    mamba install cmake nlohmann_json xtl cppzmq xeus mysql sqlite postgresql cpp-tabulate=1.3 xvega xvega-bindings xproperty jupyterlab -c conda-forge
+    mamba install cmake nlohmann_json xtl cppzmq xeus mysql sqlite postgresql cpp-tabulate=1.3 xvega xvega-bindings xproperty jupyterlab compilers -c conda-forge

 .. code::